TrellixVulnTeam/python_support_zone_424Z/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 LEGEND-OS
+Copyright (C) 2021 LEGEND-LX

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [PYTHONBOT](https://github.com/LEGEND-LX/PYTHONBOT-V9.0.8) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.